 In December 2010, the Company's Board of Directors authorized a stock repurchase program whereby the Company may repurchase up to 500,000 shares of its outstanding Common Stock.
-The Company made no purchases of Common Stock during the six months ended June 30, 2011 and June 30, 2010.
+The Company made no purchases of Common Stock during the nine months ended September 30, 2011 or the year ended December 31, 2010.

 The shares may be repurchased from time-to-time in the open market or through privately negotiated transactions at prices the Company deems appropriate.
-The program does not obligate the Company to acquire any particular amount of common stock and the program may be modified or suspended at any time at the Company's discretion.
+The program does not obligate the Company to acquire any particular amount of Common Stock and the program may be modified or suspended at any time at the Company's discretion.
 The stock repurchase plan will be funded through the Company's cash on hand.